Nodal sets of Robin and Neumann eigenfunctions: Introduction

 for smooth domains with some $\beta>\frac{1}{2}$ depending only on the dimension.
 One can construct a double manifold $\tilde{\Omega}=\Omega\cup\Omega$ to get rid of the boundary.
 Then one can do an even extension for the Neumann eigenvalue problem or an odd extension for the Dirichlet eigenvalue problem on the domain to have second order elliptic equations with Lipschitz metrics.
 The following sharp doubling inequality on the double manifold

 can be deduced as \cite{DF2} for the second order elliptic equations with Lipschitz coefficients.
 Applying the new combinatorial arguments in \cite{Lo} for the aforementioned second order elliptic equations with Lipschitz coefficients and doubling inequality (\ref{doubleuse}), one can obtain the polynomial upper bound (\ref{poly2}).
-We are interested in the measure of nodal sets in $\Omega$ for Robin eigenfunctions (\ref{robin}).
-Especially, we want to find out how the upper bound of nodal sets depends on possible large parameter $\alpha$ on the boundary.
+We are interested in the measure of nodal sets in $\Omega$ for general eigenvalue problems of Laplacian (\ref{robin}).
+Especially, we want to find out how the upper bound of nodal sets depends on possible large parameter $|\alpha|$ on the boundary.
 For the interior nodal sets, we can show that

 \begin{theorem} Let $u$ be the Robin eigenfunction in (\ref{robin}) with $n\geq 3$.
 There exists a positive constant $C$ depending only on the smooth domain $\Omega$ such that

 where $\beta>1$ depending only on the dimension $n$. \end{theorem}